 Christmas tree pasta dinner is a fun and simple way to bring the holidays to dinner time.
-This simple Christmas pasta is super kid friendly and uses just a few ingredients.
-An easy way to bring Christmas cheer to an average, December weeknight meal, your kids will love how much fun it is.
+This simple holiday pasta is super kid friendly and uses just a few ingredients.
+An easy way to bring cheer to an average, December weeknight meal, your kids will love how much fun it is.
 Add some extra veggies by using hidden veggie pesto sauce or just use butter for a simple version everyone will adore.

 This post was originally posted on December 3, 2016 and has since been updated.